Table of Contents[Hide][Show]

 Don’t think of Mt.
 Rushmore as a quick road trip stop.
 It’s one of the best vacations for teens when you explore the Black Hills of South Dakota, where Mt.
 Rushmore resides.
 The Black Hills offer several days of western family adventure, including rock climbing, water sports and ziplines.

-Places to stay near Mount Rushmore: Black Hills Luxury Suites, Under Canvas Mount Rushmore, Holiday Inn Express & Suites – Rapid City – Rushmore South and more.
+Teen-approved places to stay near Mount Rushmore: Black Hills Luxury Suites, Under Canvas Mount Rushmore, Holiday Inn Express & Suites – Rapid City – Rushmore South and more.

 18. Grand Canyon